sourcegraph/handbook/content/engineering/hiring/engineering-manager-cloud.md

 # Engineering Manager - Cloud Application and Core Services

-### We are currently not accepting applications to this role
+### We are currently not accepting applications for this role

 We are looking for an engineering manager to lead our ~8 person team that is focused on [launching the first version of Sourcegraph Cloud](../cloud/goals.md#private-code-on-sourcegraph-cloud).